-Microsoft brought Windows Virtual Desktop (WVD) to the market last year and has seen Azure consumption grow significantly during these trying times.
-There’s been a three-fold increase in usage of WVD.
+Microsoft brought Azure Virtual Desktop (AVD), formerly known as Windows Virtual Desktop, to the market last year and has seen Azure consumption grow significantly during these trying times.
+There’s been a three-fold increase in usage of AVD.

-Essential ReadingHere’s my earlier assessment of WVD: Windows Virtual Desktop – The Good, The Bad, and The Ugly.
+Essential ReadingHere’s my earlier assessment of AVD, with its former name: Windows Virtual Desktop – The Good, The Bad, and The Ugly.

 Of course, these cloud platforms aren’t just for those who don’t have their own data centres or solutions in place already.
 In fact, if you’re a Citrix customer, you have likely already had a salesperson try to incentivise you away from a traditional perpetual on-premises based Citrix license to a Citrix Cloud based subscription license.
 Possibly in a way that would allow you to continue completely on-premises for now with a view to transition to Citrix Cloud in the future.